salesforce/policy_sentry/docs/user-guide/writing-policies/crud-mode.rst

-Writing CRUD-based Policies with Wildcard-only Actions
+CRUD-based support for Wildcard-only Actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-That's very cool - but it's not terribly fast for users to have to run the CLI queries.
+That previous example is very cool - but it's not terribly fast for users to have to run the CLI queries.
 We decided that it should be even easier than this.
 If you're using the `Terraform module <https://github.com/kmcquade/terraform-aws-policy-sentry>`__, then *you should never, ever have to query the IAM database*.

 Now bear witness to the latest feature addition to Policy Sentry: wildcard-only, CRUD-based, service-specific actions.